bryanblackbee/topic__hands-on-machine-learning/README.md

 A stack of study notes for fundamental machine learning concepts, techniques, models and metrics.
 Topics covered include (not in order of chapters):

-I. Fundamentals - supervised learning, unsupervised learning, classification, regression, clustering,
+I. **Fundamentals** - supervised learning, unsupervised learning, classification, regression, clustering,

-II.
-Linear Regression - linear regression, regularisation (ridge & lasso), logistic regression, k-nearest neighbours, naïve
+II. **Linear Regression** - linear regression, regularisation (ridge & lasso), logistic regression, k-nearest neighbours, naïve

-III.
-Support Vector Machines -
+III. **Support Vector Machines** -

-IV.
-Tree-based techniques - Bayes, support vector machines, decision trees, regression trees, bagging, pasting, random forests, boosting
+IV. **Tree-based techniques** - Bayes, support vector machines, decision trees, regression trees, bagging, pasting, random forests, boosting
-V. Other models -
+V. **Other models** -

-VI.
-Ensembles -
+VI. **Ensembles** -

-VII.
-Performance Evaluation -
+VII. **Performance Evaluation** -

-VIII.
-Unsupervised Learning - PCA, Clustering (k-means clustering, hierarchical clustering)
+VIII. **Unsupervised Learning** - PCA, Clustering (k-means clustering, hierarchical clustering)

 ## References
-The following books are used for topical references.
+The following textbooks are used for topical references.
 The book short-form e.g. `ISTL` will be used as the book title reference in chapter descriptions.
+If you think the notebooks are insufficient for learning / implementation, please refer to the textbook topics directly.

 - An Introduction to Statistical Learning (James, Witten, Hastie, Tibshirani, 2013) --> `ISTL`
 - Hands-On Machine Learning with Scikit-Learn (Geron, 2017) --> `HandsML`
 - Machine Learning in Action (Harrington, 2012) --> `MLIA`

+P.S. `HandsML` has only chapter heading names, not numbers.

 ## Chapters

 ### 1. The Machine Learning Landscape
 #### 1.1 What is Machine Learning
 - `HandsML` --> The Machine Learning Landscape